ckelly314/ml-argo-n2o/README.md

 - **Figure S15**: Random forest model performance (R², RMSE).
 - **Figure S18**: Predicted $$pN_2O$$ and uncertainty.
 - **Figures 1-5**: Main text figures.

+## Acknowledgements 🙌
+Training data were collected and made publicly available by the U.S. Global Ship-based Hydrographic Investigations Program (U.S. GO-SHIP; https://usgoship.ucsd.edu/) and the programs that contribute to it.
+BGC-Argo data were assembled or collected and made available by the Global Ocean Biogeochemistry Array (GO-BGC) Project funded by the National Science Foundation (NSF grant #OCE-1946578).
+NCEP-NCAR Reanalysis 1 data was provided by the NOAA PSL, Boulder, Colorado, USA, from their website at https://psl.noaa.gov.

 ## License 📄
 This project is licensed under [MIT License](LICENSE).